robivagner/foundry-lottery/README.md

 forge script script/DeployRaffle.s.sol:DeployRaffle --rpc-url http://127.0.0.1:8545
 ```

-Note: because of the way the mock is coded for the VRF you need to be on block number 1 at least for the code not go into underflow so i advise to either just do a
+Note: because of the way the mock is coded for the VRF you need to be on block number 1 at least for the code not to go into underflow.
-vm.roll(block.number + 1) in the code or the easier way just do the command below instead of anvil to generate a block each 10 seconds.
+I advise to either just do vm.roll(block.number + 1) in the code or the easier way just do the command below instead of anvil to generate a block each 10 seconds.
 Wait for the block to generate then do the deploy command for it to work.
 ```
 anvil --block-time 10
 ```